patriciomacadden/miniconfig/README.md

 ## Integration with Sinatra

-The integration with sinatra is pretty straightforward.
-You must create a helper method that creates the config object:
+The integration with sinatra is pretty simple, you must create a helper method that creates the config object:

 ```ruby